 Return to Garie Beach

-After that little bit of impromptu whale watching, we re-traced our steps to Garie beach stopping to photograph the multicolored flowers now and then.
-By the time we reached Garie beach, our feet were getting tired, so we opted for a barefoot stroll along the beach stepping in and out of the waterline.
+After that little bit of impromptu whale watching, we re-traced our steps to Garie beach, stopping to photograph the multicoloured flowers now and then.
+By the time we reached Garie beach, our feet were getting tired, so we opted for a barefoot stroll along the beach, stepping in and out of the waterline.

 Is Garie Beach to Curracurrong Falls track worth it?

 So, was Garie Beach to Eagle rock track worth it?
 A resounding yes!
 Even after seeing a large part of Royal National Park’s coastline, I found this track to be absolutely spectacular.
-And Curracurrong falls are the best hidden gem of Royal National Park.
-I am genuinely surprised why the falls are not better known among the Sydneysiders.
-In my opinion, they are much more spectacular than the famous Wedding Cake Rock near Bundeena.
+And Curracurrong falls, in my opinion, are much more spectacular than the famous Wedding Cake Rock near Bundeena.
 In any case, Curracurrong falls are a must-see for any nature lovers in Sydney.